-You should file a report with the Federal Trade Commission (FTC) by clicking here or calling their Identity Theft Hotline at 1-877-ID-THEFT.
+You should file a report with the Federal Trade Commission (FTC) online or calling their Identity Theft Hotline at 1-877-ID-THEFT.
 Also, be sure to file a report with your local police department.
 If the identity theft was committed outside of your community, you should also file a report with the police department in the community the crime was committed.

 You may also find the following links helpful to keep track of your information in case of identity theft: